Paying fishers to release endangered catches can aid conservation, but only if done right

 Hollie Booth

 I’ve always felt that people and nature are intrinsically linked, and that all lives – human and animal – deserve moral consideration.
-With a passion for nature and the outdoors, a desire to improve human lives, and a thirst for knowledge and exploration, conservation science has always felt like the ideal career path for me.
+With a passion for nature and the outdoors, a desire for a more just and equitable world, and a thirst for knowledge and exploration, conservation science has always felt like the ideal career path for me.

 Author